veeral-patel/how-to-secure-anything/README.md

 - [What's the problem? (from Saydjari's book)](https://www.oreilly.com/library/view/engineering-trustworthy-systems/9781260118186/ch1.xhtml) - [my notes](saydjari/saydjari-ch1.md)
 - [Computer security in the real world](what_is_it/computer_security_in_the_real_world.pdf)

+## Capture quick wins

+Before anything else, I'd Google for the best practices for securing whatever you're trying to secure and implement all of them.

+Doing this will make you significantly more secure than the majority of people, who don't do this.

 ## Security policies & models

 Policies are the high level properties we want our system to have.
 Policies are what we want to happen.